Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Interchiral algebra and local fields

 We have so far obtained two different Lie algebras.
 One, $\interinfin$, is generated by bilinears in fermion modes, while the other, $\interch$, is generated by the modes of bilinears in fermionic fields, which are local operators.
 The corresponding objects such as $\enrg^{(l)}_n$ and so on expand on an infinite sum of bilinears in fermion modes, and we now have to face the question of the equivalence of these two descriptions.
-We note first that the generators of the second algebra, $\interch$, are formally infinite sums of generators of $\interinfin$.
-On the other hand, any element in the first algebra $\interinfin$, is expressed (by definition) as a \textit{finite} linear combination of fermion bilinears.
-Therefore, in order to compare we should first take the algebraic completion $\interinfinco$ of the Lie algebra $\interinfin$, that now admits infinite sums like those for $\enrg^{(l)}_n$.
-Note that this completion belongs to $\bglinf$, see App.~\Appglinf.
-Then, we obviously have an inclusion $\interch\subset\interinfinco$.
+We note first that the generators of the second algebra, $\interch$, are formally infinite sums of the generators of $\interinfin$.
+On the other hand, any element in the first algebra $\interinfin$, is expressed (by definition) as a {\sl finite} linear combination of fermion bilinears.
+Therefore, in order to compare we should first take an algebraic completion $\interinfinco$ of the Lie algebra $\interinfin$, that now admits infinite sums like those for $\enrg^{(l)}_n$.
+The completion $\interinfinco$ is defined as a Lie subalgebra in $\bglinf'$ (the completion of $\glinf$ introduced in Sec.~\ref{sec:spinf} and App.~\Appglinf) that contains any (possibly infinite) linear combinations of the bilinears